 - 2 teaspoons ground nutmeg

-- 1 box yellow cake mix, 16-ounce
+- 1 box (16 ounces) yellow cake mix

-- 1 stick butter, cut into tabs
+- 1 stick unsalted butter, cut into tabs

 - Top the peach mixture with the contents of the yellow cake mix.